ShaonINT/accident_analysis/README.md

 - **Outlier Detection**: Leveraging techniques like Isolation Forest and Local Outlier Factor.
 - **Data Visualization**: Visual representation of accident trends and patterns.

+## Database Information

+The database file `accident_data_v1.0.0_2023.db` is not included in this repository due to size limitations and GitHub's restrictions on large files.

+### How to Obtain the Database
+If you require the database to run this project:
+- Please contact me at biswas.shaon@gmail.com.

 ## Tools and Technologies

 - **Languages**: Python